Bohus Stickning

 Bohus Stickning was a Swedish knitting cooperative that was active between 1939 and 1969.
-It was established as a cottage industry to provide income for poor families in Bohuslän (Sweden) during the Great Depression.
+It was established as a cottage industry to provide income for poor families in Bohuslän (Sweden) during World War II.
 Knitwear designed by the founder Emma Jacobsson and other designers was handknit by women in Bohuslän Province and sold to department stores, boutiques and fashion houses both in Sweden and internationally.

 Background and establishment

 Emma Jacobsson, wife of the governor of Bohuslän, was approached in 1937 by a group of women who wanted to help launch a cooperative to increase economic opportunities for low-income families during a time of high unemployment.
 They experimented with the manufacture and sale of various products; the goal was to find a craft that did not require special equipment and that most women in the province could perform without special training.
 They decided upon the manufacture of handknit garments.
 Bohus Stickning was officially founded 12 September 1939 by Emma Jacobsson, who was its leader and guiding force throughout its thirty-year history.

 During its earliest months, the cooperative produced mittens and socks.
 Emma Jacobsson was able to sell a number of these to large stores in Stockholm, such as Nordiska Kompaniet.
 From 1940 onward, Bohus Stickning produced scarves, hats, sweaters, and jackets, specializing in women's wear.